 Like a lot of families, Lindsay from Artsy Fartsy Mama starts off each spooky season with a Hocus Pocus movie night – but this year is going to be extra special.
 After almost 30 years, the long-awaited Hocus Pocus sequel is finally happening!!
 To celebrate, she is sharing this set of Free Printable Hocus Pocus Cupcake Toppers + Wrappers (featuring your favorite witchy trio) to add some extra magic to the big night!!

-Too busy to make this Black Flame Candle Craft right now?
+Are you too busy to make this Dollar Tree Black Flame Candle Craft right now?
 Pin it for later!
 I'd love for you to pin this project to your favorite craft board on Pinterest and then it’ll be waiting for you when you’re ready.